 Between the ages of 18-30 you should be in the extreme net worth growth phase.
 If your net worth is $10,000 at the age of 23 one year out of college, it should be fairly easy to double your net worth to $20,000 if you make $40,000 a year and live rent free in your mom’s basement.

 You’ve literally got nothing to lose when you’re young.
-It’s important to take calculated risks in your career and in various investments because you’ve got plenty of time to learn from your mistakes.
+It’s important to take calculated risks in your career and in various investments.
+You’ve got plenty of time to learn from your mistakes.
 You’re also able to have a redo by going to graduate school.

 Net worth growth rate target per annum: 50%-100%+